coolshare/independentComponentlize/README.md

 The houseInMap (C) doesn't subscribed to topic related to "/HouseServices" or "/RemoteServices", but subscribes to "AddToMap" topic in communication manager. so it gets the data with the same topic by subscribing.

-The keys on my approach are:
+**The keys on my approach are:**

 1).
-My application contains only encapsulated objects: components for view and services to perform tasks 2).
+My application contains only encapsulated objects: components for view and services to perform tasks</br>
+2).
 All my components and services are highly isolated: they never make any reference to each other